sitamgithub-MSIT/well-being/README.md

 ## Usage

 Once the application is up and running, you can interact with the conversational entity through the provided UI.
-It can answer questions, provide information, and raise awareness about neonatal and under 5 mortality.
+It can answer questions, provide information, and raise awareness about neonatal and under-5 mortality.

 ## Contributing